tylertian123/RobotPathfinder/README.md

 * Saving waypoint data and robot specification parameters (CSV)
 * Code generation

-***To run the Trajectory Visualizer, make sure that you have the correct dynamic library on your library path or in the directory where java is invoked!***
+***To run the Trajectory Visualizer V3, make sure that you have the correct dynamic library on your library path or in the directory where java is invoked!***

 ## Building
 This project uses Gradle as the build system.
 From the project root directory, running `./gradlew allArchives` will build the project and generate the jars and a zipped JavaDoc under the `/output/` directory.